aalto-speech/AaltoASR-online-demo/README.md

 Make sure the path for Model_DIR is correct.

 This will create a package that can be installed on any Ubuntu laptop.
 After that, the demo can be started with the command 'startdemo'

+Note that sometimes the make package will fail because of "no ./configure in src/physfs".
+In that case, cd to build/vendor/paragui/src/paragui_ext/ and run autogen.sh.
+After that you can run make package again.